Igalia/piglit/README.md

 There are a number of environment variables that control the way piglit behaves.

- PIGLIT_COMPRESSION
+  - `PIGLIT_COMPRESSION`

     Overrides the compression method used.
 The same values that piglit.conf allows for core:compression.

- PIGLIT_PLATFORM
+  - `PIGLIT_PLATFORM`

     Overrides the platform run on.
-These allow the same values as ``piglit run -p``.
+These allow the same values as `piglit run -p`.
     This values is honored by the tests themselves, and can be used when running a single test.

- PIGLIT_FORCE_GLSLPARSER_DESKTOP
+  - `PIGLIT_FORCE_GLSLPARSER_DESKTOP`

     Force glslparser tests to be run with the desktop (non-gles) version of glslparsertest.
-This can be used to test ES<x>_COMPATABILITY extensions for OpenGL
+This can be used to test ESX_compatability extensions for OpenGL

- PIGLIT_NO_FAST_SKIP
+  - `PIGLIT_NO_FAST_SKIP`

     Piglit has a mechanism run in the python layer for skipping tests with unmet OpenGL or window system dependencies without starting a new process (which is expensive).
 Sometimes this system doesn't work or is undesirable, setting this environment variable to True will disable this system.

- PIGLIT_NO_TIMEOUT
+  - `PIGLIT_NO_TIMEOUT`

     When this variable is true in python then any timeouts given by tests will be ignored, and they will run until completion or they are killed.

 ### 3.2 Note